jameswagner/coolcache/README.md

 ### Persistence

 CoolCache supports RDB persistence for data durability.
+The implementation includes:

+- Complete RDB file parsing to load data from existing Redis RDB files
+- Full RDB file writing capability with support for all Redis data types (strings, lists, sets, hashes, sorted sets)
+- Proper handling of expiry times in both seconds and milliseconds

 You can use the following commands to manage persistence:

 - `SAVE` - Synchronously save the dataset to disk (blocking operation)
 - `BGSAVE` - Save the dataset to disk in the background